 Both in our workshops and during our normal working day we use only fairtrade teas, coffee & hot chocolate.

 All of us here at The Bead Shop feel pretty strongly about looking after our planet for the prosperity of future generations.
 We use recycled paper for our printing including the invoices we send with our mail orders.
 We always use the second side of any A4 paper we have here.
 This includes such as suppliers delivery notes, mail circulars and any mistakes that we make.

-Working with suppliers along the supply chain we do everything possible to ensure that all employees work in good conditions and receives a fair wage.
+Working with suppliers along the supply chain we do everything possible to ensure that all employees work in good conditions & receive a fair wage.
 We specialise in sourcing high quality products from manufacturers that care about their employees and the environment.
-Hana & Robin have visited the factory in the Czech Republic that manufactures our glass beads, our wooden beads are sourced from sustainable wood in Germany, our findings are almost all plated here in the UK.
+Hana & Robin have visited the factory in the Czech Republic that manufactures our glass beads.
+Our wooden beads are sourced from sustainable wood in Germany, our findings are almost all plated here in the UK.